alextousss/site/posts/2021-04-28_How-I-built-an-ultrasonic-3d-scanner.md

 [^3]
 ![image](../images/TIPE/commentcamarche2.png)

-A few guys built scanners based on that.
-They work well for spotting fingers for a virtual keyboard, but can't handle more than a few objects.
+Someone on the internet (he deleted his blog after getting a job) built a device based on this principle.
+It works well for spotting fingers for a virtual keyboard but can't handle more than a few objects.

 ### Two years later: back to the drawing board.
 What saved me was the principle of interference.
 Let's say we have two sound waves in space, let's call them $`F_1(M)`$ and $`F_2(M)`$, where $`F_1(M)`$ returns how far the first wave moves the particles at point M.

 $`F_1(M)`$ can be positive or negative.
 When you see waves on the water, there are places where the water line is below its average—$`F_1(M)`$ negative—and places where the water line is above the average—$`F_1(M)`$ positive.
 Now, if we call F(M) the "final" displacement of the particles at the point M, we're going to have $`F(M) = F_1(M) + F_2(M)`$.

 But what happens in a situation where $`F_1(M) = -F_2(M)`$?
 Well $`F(M) = 0`$!
 Particles don't move in M even though there are two non-zero waves there.
 This phenomenon is called destructive interference.
 Interferences rule how all wave sources radiate in space.
-The lightning patterns on the surface of the water, the equations ruling mirrors, lenses and antennas all derive from this superposition principle.
+How light reflects on the surface of the water, the equations ruling mirrors, lenses and antennas all derive from this superposition principle.

 Now it turns out that if you arrange a lot of emitters regularly in a plane, the wave will stay constrained inside of a beam like the one of a lighthouse.
 The following arrangement of emitters, all in phase: